The Scorecard: Background

 - An overall rating that represents the average cost of energy for that house

 - Information about the performance of key elements of the house

-- Information about performance of the house in hot conditions and
+- Information about performance of the house in hot and cold conditions and

 - A range of options about how they could improve the rating of the house.

 The Scorecard is designed for use in existing and new homes.